Genetic Counselors are an integral part of clinical care in many areas of medicine.

-Genetic counselors help families with inherited cancer risk deal with many of the personal aspects of having an inherited condition in the family, such as decisions about screening and prophylactic surgeries, discussion of these issues with at risk family members, and the emotional adjustment to a gene mutation associated with increased cancer risk.
-They can also facilitate referrals to long-term resources such as community agencies, support groups, and other families with the same condition.
+Genetic counselors help families with inherited cancer risk deal with many of the personal aspects of having an inherited condition in the family, such as decisions about screening and prophylactic surgeries, discussion of these issues with at-risk family members, and the emotional adjustment to a gene mutation associated with increased cancer risk.
+They can also facilitate referrals to long-term resources such as appropriate healthcare providers for ongoing surveillance and management, community agencies, support groups, and other families with the same condition.

 Other professional societies with published guidelines recommending cancer risk assessment include:

 - American College of Obstetrics and Gynecology (Obstet Gynecol, 113:957-66)

 - United States Preventive Services Task Force (Ann Intern Med 2005;143(5):362-79)

 - Society of Gynecologic Oncology (Gynecol Oncol 2007;107(2):159-62)